derailed/k9s/README.md

 ## ATTA Girls/Boys!

-K9s sits on top of many of opensource projects and libraries.
+K9s sits on top of many open source projects and libraries.
 Our *sincere* appreciations to all the OSS contributors that work nights and weekends to make this project a reality!